SAP-samples/abap-platform-refscen-flight/README.md

 NOTE: The demo packages do not include <em>service bindings</em>.
 They must be created to complete the services (see configuration section).
 Then you can run, for example, the UI services with the <em>Fiori Elements</em> preview in the <em>service binding</em>.

+NOTE: If you pull the repository again after a successfull import, make sure that you do not delete the local objects `G4BA`, `SUSH` and `NSPC`.

 ## Configuration
 To fill the demo database tables with sample business data:
 1. Expand the package structure in the Project Explorer `/DMO/FLIGHT_LEGACY` > `Source Code Library` > `Classes`.